geopandas/geopandas/doc/source/docs/user_guide/mapping.rst

     chicago.plot(kind="scatter", x="Pop2012", y="shape_area")

 You can also create these other plots using the ``GeoDataFrame.plot.<kind>`` accessor methods instead of providing the ``kind`` keyword argument.
+For example, ``hist``, can be used to plot histograms of population for two different years from the Chicago dataset.

 .. ipython:: python